PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-11 08:02:22
+Last updated: 2024-04-11 08:02:57
-Random Quote: In the end, we will all get just what we deserve. -
+Random Quote: Don't go chasing waterfalls.
+Stick to the rivers and the lakes that you're used to. - Klaus Hargreeves